 - NY: New York City Department of Health & Mental Hygiene (Web Reference) Guidelines on Assessment & Remediation of Fungi in Indoor Environments New York State Department of Health (web)

 - NJ: NJDOH, “Mold Guidelines for NJ Residents”(doc) & web site

 - FL: Florida State Mold Law and Florida Department of Health

 - TX: Mold & Renters Rights in TX, Texas Department of State Health Services and Texas Mold Laws

 What’s a Landlord / Tenant to Do?

 Communicate about visible molds and clean it up!
 Mold is a known health hazard.
 As a tenant, be diligent about keeping your home clean.
 Communicate with your landlord about roof/plumbing leaks and any molds that resulted.
-Landlords, provide for ventilation in areas of the structure that are prone to mold growth (like basements and crawl spaces).
+Landlords, provide for ventilation in areas of the structure that are prone to mold growth (like bathroom, basements and crawl spaces).
 And let your tenant know that proper ventilation and climate control is key to keeping molds in check.

 Still Have Questions?

 Mold health issues are on everyone’s minds these days.
 A firm that specializes in Building Biology might be just what one needs to get the answers they are looking for.
 The resources listed above can help or try the mold specialists at GreenWorks Environmental, LLC.